JordanTrakas/git-essential-training-5988161/First_Folder/new_name.md

 Renamed README.md to READUS.md by using **git mv** <old name> <new name>

 Note that git does not track empty folders.
 We can make sure that Git recognizes an empty folder by adding a .gitkeep file

+git checkout <id> can bring us to a detached head state and allow us to make experimental changes.
+We can return to the current with git checkout <branch> (usually main)